Modern English:

 A plain modern sentence may be rearranged for emphasis, ceremony, or theatrical rhythm.
 This helps vows, accusations, warnings, and speeches work better aloud.

-The translation may add stronger nouns, comparisons, or emotional phrasing when the input asks for a poetic, noble, comic, or bitter tone.
+The translation may add stronger nouns, comparisons, or emotional phrasing when those choices fit the source sentence.

 Translate one sentence, short speech, insult, vow, caption, or dialogue beat at a time.
 Long mixed paragraphs often produce uneven style.